FHasanzadeh/kss/SPEC.md

 // July 13, 2007.
 ```

-### The modifiers section
+### The modifiers

-If the UI element you are documenting has multiple states or styles depending on added classes or pseudo-classes, you should document them in the modifiers section.
+If the UI element you are documenting has multiple states or styles depending on added classes or pseudo-classes, you should document them using modifiers.

 ```scss
 // :hover             - Subtle hover highlight.